BICENTENNIAL TRIBUTE

 F is heard muttering with a gondolier

 F: “My Lord - I should very much wish to offer you my acquaintance.
-I propose we meet tomorrow either in my gondola, the island of San Lazaro or a third rendezvous, whichever pleaseth thee, yours 'til midnight, at either one of these places, E.S. xxxx”
+I propose we meet tomorrow either in my gondola, the island of San Lazzaro or a third rendezvous, whichever pleaseth thee, yours ‘til midnight, at either one of these places, E.S. xxxx”

 F: er - how do I spell ‘neither’ in Italian?